kiat/codeAssist/docs/admin_dashboard.md

 - **Student Management**: Search, edit, and delete student accounts.
 - **Instructor Management**: Search, edit, delete, and register instructors.
 - **Data Tables**: Filter, sort, and export data for courses, staff, and students.
-- **OAuth2 Integration**: Ensure all admin logins use Google OAuth2 for security.